 Quantifying the Costs

 There have been several attempts to quantify the cost of poverty in terms of a monetary amount.
 However, the ability to estimate the magnitude of the costs surrounding an issue such as poverty is exceedingly complex.
-Nevertheless, in one study conducted nearly 10 years ago, researchers calculated the costs of childhood poverty with respect to increased health care costs, increased costs in crime, and costs associated with reduced productivity and economic output.
-The authors estimated that the overall economic costs of childhood poverty in the U.S. totaled approximately 500 billion dollars a year, or nearly 4 percent of the nation’s annual gross domestic product or GDP.
-In a recent reanalysis of the costs of childhood poverty, we have put a revised annual price tag of approximately 1 trillion dollars (you can read the paper in the research section).
+Nevertheless, in a recent study by Michael McLaughlin and Mark Rank, the researchers estimated the expense of childhood poverty with respect to increased health care costs, criminal justice costs, and costs associated with reduced productivity and economic output.
+McLaughlin and Rank calculated that the overall economic price tag of childhood poverty in the U.S. totaled approximately 1 billion dollars a year, or 28 percent of the entire federal budget in 2015.

 Suffice it to say that poverty exacts a high toll upon both the poor and the nonpoor in our country.
 In your thinking and discussions of poverty, what are some of the other reasons that may be important for reducing poverty?
 One line of thinking is to explore and consider the concepts of social justice and fairness with respect to poverty.
 Is the condition of poverty just?
 Why or why not?
 What about childhood poverty or poverty amongst the elderly?
 Is impoverishment among these groups fair?
 Should Americans who work full-time still be mired in poverty?
 Why or why not?
 There are many approaches to thinking about why reducing poverty is important.